Authentic, simple and healthy Italian bean salad is so easy to make, yet delicious and full of protein. Makes a great packed lunch or picnic dish.

-Many people think Italian cooking is complicated, and involves lots of “herbs and spices.”
-Nothing can be further from the truth.
+Many people think that Italian cuisine is complicated and involves lots of “herbs and spices.”
+Nothing could be further from the truth.

 Most Italian dishes are very simple and involve a few flavors which, instead of fighting for attention, come together beautifully to complement each other.
-This bean salad is a perfect example: it is simple, has only three or four ingredients, and amazing flavor.
-It’s also low in fat, high in protein, and the olive oil provides many health benefits.
+This Italian bean salad is a perfect example: it is simple, has only three or four ingredients, and amazing flavor.
+It’s also low in fat, high in protein, and the extra virgin olive oil provides many health benefits.
+Cannellini beans are a super food in their own right, supplying high amounts of iron, vitamin B1, magnesium, antioxidants and more.

-I have made this for several get togethers, buffets and parties, and guests always comment on how delicious it is.
-It’s perfect as a side dish, for a pot luck, picnic…the list goes on.
+I have made this Italian Cannellini Bean Salad for many get togethers, buffets and parties, and guests always comment on how delicious it is.
+It’s perfect as a side dish, for a pot luck, picnic, brunch–the list goes on.

-As a matter of fact, this is my daughter’s packed lunch for school today, along with a piece of homemade bread!
+As a matter of fact, the photo of this Italian bean salad is my daughter’s packed lunch for school today, along with a piece of homemade bread.

-Soak the beans overnight (I cooked cannellini, but the same directions apply to any kind of bean like kidney, navy, garbanzo, borlotti, fava etc.) I usually start to soak them in the afternoon, in at least 4 or 5 times the amount of water.
+Step 1.
+Soak the beans overnight (I cooked cannellini, but the same directions apply to any kind of bean like kidney, navy, garbanzo, borlotti, fava etc.).
+I usually start to soak them in the afternoon, in at least 4 or 5 times the amount of water.
 You don’t want the beans to dry up while soaking.

-Rinse the beans well, picking out any debris (usually there is none) and adding water in a pot about an inch or two above the level of the beans.
+Step 2.
+Then next day, rinse the beans well, picking out any debris.
+Add water in a pot about an inch or two above the level of the beans.

-Put on stove over medium high heat, and bring to a boil.
-Stir and remove the foam with a wooden spoon and discard, then lower the heat so that the beans are at a constant simmer for a minimum of 45 minutes, or until cooked.
+Step 3.
+Put on the stove over medium high heat, and bring to a boil.
+Stir and remove the foam with a wooden spoon and discard, then lower the heat so that the beans are at a constant simmer for approximately 45 minutes, or until cooked.
+About 35 minutes into cooking, add a teaspoon of salt.

-Add about a teaspoon or so of salt towards the end of cooking.
-Taste the beans for readiness, and salt; if still hard, continue to cook, if it tastes rather bland, add more salt.
+Taste the beans for readiness, and add salt, if needed.
+If the beans are still hard, continue to cook, if it tastes rather bland, add more salt.

 Drain, and cool.
 Use as desired, or refrigerate or freeze.